ScottfreeLLC/AlphaPy/docs/user_guide/project.rst

 ``drop``:
-    A list of features to be dropped from the data frame ``dummy_limit``:
+    A list of features to be dropped from the data frame ``features``:
-    Features with unique value counts less than or equal to this limit are converted to factors and encoded ``features``:
     A list of features for training. ``'*'`` means all features will be used in training.